mtint/autonity-docs/source/deploy/kubernetes/minikube.rst

 Deploy Tiller to the cluster and configure helm
 -----------------------------------------------

-Run the following command to initialise helm:
-It will deploy tiller into cluster and give your possibilities to deploy packages using helm
+The following command deploys tiller into the cluster and gives you possibilities to deploy packages using helm

 .. code:: bash